jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 the programmer to be mindful of mutability.
 Python itself doesn't force you to think about it until you are deep in debugging something that has gone wrong.
-But there are still a number of Pythonmic practices we should do to reduce the kinds of bugs that this leads to.
+But there are still a number of Pythonic practices we should do to reduce the kinds of bugs that this leads to.

 1. Functions that mutate their arguments should not also return a value.
-2. Follow function naming conventions that that provide some hint about this behavoir, using a verb, "`spamify()`" for a mutating varient and a de-verbal adjective,  "`spamified()`", for a non-mutating one.
+2. Follow function naming conventions that that provide some hint about this behavior, using a verb, "`spamify()`" for a mutating variant and a de-verbal adjective,  "`spamified()`", for a non-mutating one.
    This is similar to Python's "`reverse`" vs "`reversed`" distinction.
-3. Use type annoations that indicate mutability.
+3. Use type annotations that indicate mutability.

 Much of the remainder of this section talks about (3), but to illustrate methods 1 and 2, we would have definitions like